Canon 6D Mark II versus Canon 5D Mark III

 - More heavily discounted: Has been around for much longer (launched in March 2012).

 If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the match-up (9 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Canon 6D Mark II (⇒ rgt)||Rec||80/100||4.5/5||4/5||4/5||2017||1,999||latest||check|